 Most of these are produced in-house, but we also commission some professionally printed paperback volumes.

-These include Abbey Roads: a modern pilgrimage by Bill Rudd and In search of Merton Priory’s Granges by Janette Henderson, Coal and Calico: Letters and Papers of the Bennett and Leach families of Merton and Wandsworth, by Judith Goodman, and A Priory Revealed, using material relating to Merton Priory, by Lionel Green.
+These include Medieval Morden: Neighbourhood and Community by Peter Hopkins, Medieval Morden: Landscape and Landholding by Peter Hopkins, Medieval Morden: The Medieval Economy by Peter Hopkins, Abbey Roads: a modern pilgrimage by Bill Rudd, In search of Merton Priory’s Granges by Janette Henderson, Coal and Calico: Letters and Papers of the Bennett and Leach families of Merton and Wandsworth, by Judith Goodman, and A Priory Revealed, using material relating to Merton Priory, by Lionel Green.

 Our series of Mitcham Histories, by Eric Montague, is also printed professionally in paperback.
 All 14 volumes have now been completed, the final volume also incorporating a Series Index.
 Each volume covers one area of Mitcham.

 Another series of A4 booklets is Studies in Merton History.
 This is an ideal format for the publication of studies undertaken as part of an academic course, as well as non-academic in-depth studies.
-Our latest titles are Excavation of a Romano-British site at Short Batsworth, Mitcham 1966-68 by Eric Montague, and Justice to Men and Country by Keith Penny, which serves as a companion to his online resource, Conscription in Mitcham: 1916–1918: Cases heard by the Mitcham Military Tribunal and Cases heard by the Surrey and Croydon Appeals Tribunal.
+Our latest title is A History of Fry’s Metal Foundries and the Tandem Works by Michael J Finch.

 The Publications Secretary is grateful to the Society for allowing him to publicise his privately published booklets in the series Discovering the Past, covering Lower Morden & Morden Park, and West Barnes & Cannon Hill.